aneto0/MARTe2/Docs/User/source/core/makefile/makefile.rst

 The definitions and the Makefile rules for the selected operating system and architecture will have to exist in the `MakeDefaults <https://vcis-gitlab.f4e.europa.eu/aneto/MARTe2/tree/master/MakeDefaults>`_ folder.

 The Makefile.inc defines all the rules that are common to all the operating systems and architecture.
-The Makefile.\ **os-arch** (where **os.arch** is the selected operating systems/architecture) shall include, as a minimum, the Makefile.inc and shall define the ``TARGET`` operating system/architecture.
+The Makefile.\ **os-arch** (where **os.arch** is the selected operating systems/architecture) shall include, as a minimum, the Makefile.inc and shall define the ``TARGET`` operating system/architecture (if not already defined as a system property).

 .. code-block:: makefile

    TARGET=os-arch
    include Makefile.inc

-Where **os-arch** is the selected operating systems/architecture.
+Where **os-arch** is the selected operating systems/architecture (i.e. the value of the ``TARGET`` environment variable).

 As an example, a Makefile to compile for linux on an armv8 (i.e. ``Makefile.armv8-linux``) could look like: